English and Professional Writing BLS

 The Department of English, Writing & Journalism seeks to enlarge and refine the imaginative intelligence of its students—to enrich their intellectual lives as well as to help them develop their professional ones.
 The disciplined study of both literature and professional writing and speaking provides the means to those ends.
 Although the variety of the curriculum makes possible a student-determined emphasis on one or the other of these concentrations, the program requires competence in both.
 The English major offers both a humane and a liberalizing experience, while at the same time making available to its students the opportunity to acquire and practice the skills in professional writing and speaking that will enhance their careers.

-The Adult Learner General Education Program (GEP) applies to students who are completing a bachelor's degree offered through the SJU Adult Learner Program.
-These degrees include the Bachelor of Liberal Studies (BLS) and Bachelor of Business Administration degrees (BBA).
+The Degree Completion Education Program (GEP) applies to students who are completing a Bachelor of Liberal Studies (BLS) or Bachelor of Business Administration degrees (BBA).

-The Adult Learner GEP is comprised of Signature Core, Variable Core, Integrative Learning courses and a Diversity Overlay.
+The Degree Completion GEP is comprised of Signature Core, Variable Core, Integrative Learning courses and a Diversity Overlay.

 Signature Core